 Shopify also boasts a suite of third-party certifications.
-For one, it’s certified as Level 1 PCI DSS (Payment Card Industry Data Security Standard) compliant, which basically means that it uses industry-leading payment processing standards.
+For one, it’s certified as Level 1 PCI DSS compliant, which basically means that it uses industry-leading payment processing standards.

-It also provides support for those shop owners who are required to abide by GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) regulations.
+It also provides support for those shop owners who are required to abide by GDPR and CCPA regulations.

 Similarly, Shopify isn’t a great option for those who want to add a store to a larger website.
-For this, we’d recommend using WordPress with the WooCommerce plugin.
+For this, we’d recommend using WordPress with the WooCommerce plugin, via the best web hosting services.
 This combination offers excellent design flexibility and enables you to create virtually any type of site you want.